 A Woman who Gave Birth

-- A woman at least 18 years of age who is undergoing vocational training or vocational rehabilitation at a place certified for that purpose (details below), provided that she worked as an employee or was self-employed at least 30 consecutive days before the date on which she stopped working during her pregnancy.
+- A woman who is undergoing vocational training or vocational rehabilitation at a place certified for that purpose (see details below), is eligible provided that she worked as an employee or was self-employed at least 30 consecutive days before the date on which she stopped working during her pregnancy.

 - Article 39 of the National Insurance Law defines "birth" as a live birth of a fetus or as labor after 22 weeks of pregnancy.
-Therefore, a woman who gave birth after the 22nd week of pregnancy to a stillborn fetus, or to a child who died after the birth, will be entitled to a maternity allowance.
+Therefore, a woman who gave birth after the 22nd week of pregnancy to a stillborn, or to a child who died after the birth, is entitled to a maternity allowance.

-- The eligibility can be checked by means of a calculator on the website of the National Insurance Institute.
+- The eligibility can be checked using the calculator on the website of the National Insurance Institute.